khaors/geocompr/main.md

 To start the parallelization, we set the `mode` to `multicore` which will use `mclapply()` in the background on a single machine.^[Check out `?parallelStart` for further modes and the **parallelMap** [github page](https://github.com/berndbischl/parallelMap) for more information on the unified interface to popular parallelization back-ends.
 Note also that `mclapply()` only supports multicore processing on Unix-based systems.]
-`level` defines the level where to enable the parallelization with `mlr.tuneParams` determining that the inner resampling fold should be parallelized, i.e. the hyperparameter tuning (see lower left part of Figure \@ref(fig:inner-outer); and have a look at `parallelMap::parallelGetRegisteredLevels()` for supported levels as well as at the **mlr** [parallelization tutorial](https://mlr-org.github.io/mlr-tutorial/release/html/parallelization/index.html#parallelization-levels)).
+`level` defines the level where to enable the parallelization with `mlr.tuneParams` determining that the hyperparameter tuning level should be parallelized (see lower left part of Figure \@ref(fig:inner-outer); and have a look at `parallelMap::parallelGetRegisteredLevels()` for supported levels as well as at the **mlr** [parallelization tutorial](https://mlr-org.github.io/mlr-tutorial/release/html/parallelization/index.html#parallelization-levels)).
 <!-- no one ones and cares how much cores you had available there, so proably just add a note: "make sure to check your numbers of cores on the server before setting a number.
 You will most likely not be the only user."
 Der automatisierte call zu 1/2 of avail cores ist gut!-->
 Probably we are not the only ones using the server, therefore we are friendly and will use only half of its cores which in our case corresponds to 24 (`cpus` parameter).
 <!--no, the partitions are created before the parallelization by the normal set.seed() call. mc.set.seed makes sure that the randomly chosen hyperparameters for the tuning are reproducible.
 These will first set within the parallelization.-->
-To make sure that the same partitions are used in each parallelized thread, we set `mc.set.seed` to `TRUE`.
+Setting `mc.set.seed` to `TRUE` ensures that the randomly chosen hyperparameters can be reproduced when running the code again.

 ```r